 Pragmatic (Social) Language Disorders

-A social communication disorder is characterized by difficulty using verbal and nonverbal language for social purposes.
-Social communication includes pragmatics, social interaction, social cognition, and language processing.
-A social communication disorder is not the same diagnosis as autism spectrum disorder.
-The causes of social communication disorder as a primary diagnosis are unknown.
+A social communication disorder involves difficulty using verbal and nonverbal language for social purposes.
+Key areas impacted include pragmatics, social interaction, social cognition, and language processing.
+While social communication disorder share some overlapping features, it is a separate diagnosis from autism spectrum disorder.
+The exact cause of social communication disorder as a primary diagnosis remain unknown.

 Signs and Symptoms:

-At One Speech Therapy, our licensed speech-language pathologists will help your child acquire new skills and strategies to enhance meaningful communication and social participation.
-Our speech therapists will tailor goals to address your child’s specific needs in a variety of natural environments.
-Social skill groups are also offered to provide instruction, engage in role-playing scenarios, and deliver feedback to teach and encourage ways to interact with peers.
+At One Speech Therapy, our licensed speech-language pathologists help children develop skills for meaningful communication and social participation.
+We tailor individualized goals to meet each child’s unique needs in natural environments.
+Additionally, we offer social skill groups that include direct instruction, role-playing scenarios, and feedback to teach and encourage effective peer interactions.